illepic/my-site/content/utilities/jekyll/spreadsheet-to-markdown/index.md

 ---
 title: Turn a Spreadsheet into Markdown Files to fuel the content of a Jekyll Site
 weight: 3
+excerpt: >-
-excerpt: "Each column becomes a new YAML front matter setting and each row is a new Markdown file"
+  Each column becomes a new YAML front matter setting and each row is a new Markdown file
 tags:
-  - Jekyll
+  - jekyll
-  - Markdown
+  - markdown
 ---
 Have a client or a non-developer prep a bunch of content collaboritavely in Google Docs, then turn each row into a different page on a [Jekyll](http://jekyllrb.com) Site easily.